tingraldi/SwiftScripting/README.md

 ## Generating Swift API for a Target Application

 The scripting approach leveraged here is a Swift layer on top of the [Scripting Bridge](https://developer.apple.com/library/mac/documentation/Cocoa/Conceptual/ScriptingBridgeConcepts/Introduction/Introduction.html).
-OS X ships with a pair of utilities, `sdef` and `sdp`, to aid Objective-C programmers in using the Scripting Bridge.
+Xcode ships with a pair of utilities, `sdef` and `sdp`, to aid Objective-C programmers in using the Scripting Bridge.

 The `sdef` tool is used to extract the scripting definition from an application.
 It emits the scripting definition to standard output in XML format.
 The `sdp` tool can be used to convert the XML emitted by